Pickles Nutritional Value and 8 Benefits

 A great source of vitamins is pickled, just as many fruits and veggies are.
 Due to their high sodium content, pickles probably wouldn’t be considered a healthy food, but they do contain vitamins K, A, and C. These vitamins also boost the immune system, making them especially useful during colds.

-7. It’s good for your gut health
+7. It’s good for your gut health.

 Fermented pickles, such as dill pickles, contain more health benefits from the fermentation process than other kinds.
 Most grocery store pickles aren’t fermented, but rather fresh-packed, where vinegar brine is used for storage.
 The fermented pickles made by homemakers are often high in probiotics.
 Fermented foods, such as sauerkraut and kimchi, are a popular choice because fermentation produces good bacteria that promote health.